knowlab/knowlab.github.io/members.md

 - Zhaolong Wu, Institute of Health Informatics, UCL.
 Zhaolong works on clinical NLP models utilising multi-documents for automating medical coding from free-text EHR data.

 ### Alumni
+- Minhong Wang was a Research Fellow at Institute of Health Informatics, UCL.
+Her research interests include applying machine learning, deep learning and natural language processing in healthcare.
+She worked on domain specific word embeddings and automated triage using GP referrals.
+She works now with HSBC.
 - Alexander Dobres was a Msc student worked on knowledge graph based approaches for predicting adverse drug events of COVID-19 drugs.
 -  Tina Yao was a MRes student based at the Institute of Health Informatics, UCL.
 She worked on deep learning methods for facilitating the management of atrial fibrillation in patients with critical illnesses.
 - <a href="https://intranet.csc.liv.ac.uk/~hang/">Dr Hang Dong</a> was working on applied machine learning, natural language processing (NLP), and data mining for phenotyping from electronic health records.
 He is now a research fellow at Oxford University.